Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   DCS Admin:                                    # Map your Discord role "Moderator" and "Staff" to the bots "DCS Admin" role (default: DCS Admin)
   - Moderator
   - Staff
-  GameMaster:                                   # Give the GameMaster role to anybody with the Staff role in your Discord.
+  GameMaster:                                   # Map the GameMaster role to anybody with the Staff role in your Discord.
   - Staff
-  DCS:                                          # Give the bots DCS role to everyone in your discord.
+  DCS:                                          # Map the bots DCS role to everyone in your discord.
 Only everyone needs the leading @!
   - @everyone

 ```